KolbySnider/sqlrecover/README.md

 - Signature carving recovers contiguous databases; fragmented files need the `USE_TSK` filesystem-aware path.
 - This is a learning/portfolio tool, not a validated evidentiary instrument.
-  Treat recovered data — especially `suspect` rows — as leads to verify, not proof.
+  Treat recovered data, especially `suspect` rows, as leads to verify rather than proof.